marns/EnsembleGame/readme.txt

 Welcome to the Ensemble player!

 It's currently a toy that plays some dancing animation (to the tempo set by Pitch!) and applies some funky audio effects, based on an Ensemble API composition.

 Special note: Notes may have a "time_float" property, which should be the elapsed time, in seconds, since the beginning of the performance.
 If there is no time_float property, each note will be automatically spaced apart by 1 second.

 Configuration:

 Locate the config.json file in the StreamingAssets folder.
-On OSX, this folder is located within the .App package.
+On OSX, this folder is located within the .App package under /Contents/Resources/Data/StreamingAssets.

 1. Set the Ensemble REST API URL, e.g. "http://soundserver.herokuapp.com/api/"
 Must have a trailing forward slash.